ROBOTECH Technical Files

 Tactical Radio: Narrow band, short range tactical radio for communication at the platoon level.
 The microphone and speakers are built into the helmet.
 This communication system will also wirelessly synch with longer range tactical radios, both dismounted and vehicle mounted.

 Optional armored shield: Different designs existed for the various armies and ranks.
 The GMP-EC, TAF, and CDFC tended to use shields not much larger than the forearm.
 The TC, ATAC, CDU, TC-Arctic, and TC-Desert use large shields as tall as the pilot’s arm is long.
 The other armies using the SCBA-series armor do not use shields.
 The GMP shield also serves as scabbard for a 50,000 Volt stun-baton that was standard issue with the armor.

 Nuclear, Biological and Chemical (NBC) protection: The CBR Mk.
-1 had no built in NBC protection.
-A standard issue NBC protective mask could be worn underneath the helmet, but the faceplate could not be worn with the gas mask on.
+1 had no built in NBC or CBRN protection.
+A standard issue protective mask could be worn underneath the helmet, but often the faceplate could not be worn with a mira safety cm-7m gas mask on.
 The armor itself provided limited chemical protection, but was not air-tight.
 In situations where extreme chemical or biological contamination was present, a rubber Mission Oriented Protective Posture (MOPP) suit could be worn over the armor, but the suit itself was heavy and severely degraded the wearer’s mobility.

 CBR Mk.
 1 TA-P variants:

 CBR Mk.
 1 TA-P(H) Type 1: Tactical Armor, Plate, Heavy, Type 1.
 Introduced in April 2019.
 Issued to most combat troops in the UEDF Tactical Corps.
 Armor was typically painted medium earth brown with dark brown trim.
 Replaced by the CBR Mk 2 ITA-P(H) Type 1 in 2025.